ksingh7/openspot/README.md

 Amazon EC2 Spot Instances let you take advantage of unused EC2 capacity in the AWS datacenter.
 Spot Instances are available at up to a 90% discount compared to On-Demand prices.
 [Read more](https://aws.amazon.com/ec2/spot/)
 ### What is OpenSpot
 OpenSpot [Open~~Shift on~~ Spot ~~Instance~~] is a tool that helps you deploy CRC on AWS Spot Instances in a fully automated & resilient manner.
+The core idea of openspot is automate all the steps required to launch AWS Spot Instance and automatically configure CRC.
+OpenSpot allows you to tear down CRC spot instance and their associated resources, when you do not need it, that translates to further cost saving.

+For example : You are a developer/architect, need a CRC environment daily for 4 hours.
+You can use OpenSpot, launch your CRC environment and terminate after 4 hours, and just repeat this step daily.
+OpenSpot uses EBS volume to persist your CRC instance, destroying and re-creating OpenSpot instance, do not destroy the CRC VM that you are working on daily (unless you are deleting EBS volume)

 ##### Features of OpenSpot
 - Select Region & AZ of your choice